The Telephony Layer Under Your Voice Agent (And When It Breaks)

 Does owning telephony in-house meaningfully reduce voice agent cost?

 Rarely.
-The carrier SIP rate for a voice agent sits in the $0.003–$0.014/min band (prices observed 2026-05-22 and subject to change), while all-in platform costs run an order of magnitude higher because LLM and TTS dominate the pipeline.
-Secondary-source estimates put Vapi at $0.13–$0.33/min and Retell at $0.13–$0.31/min all-in.
-Owning telephony eliminates a small fraction of total cost.
-The real reasons to take more control of the telephony layer are A-level caller-ID attestation, number provenance, and multi-carrier failover, which are reliability and deliverability concerns rather than cost concerns.
+The carrier SIP rate sits around $0.003–$0.014/min, while all-in platform costs run roughly ten times higher because LLM and TTS dominate the pipeline.
+Owning telephony eliminates only a small fraction of total cost.
+The real reasons to take more control are A-level caller-ID attestation, number provenance, and multi-carrier failover – reliability and deliverability concerns, not cost ones.

 Why does a voice agent's transcription accuracy stop improving around 87%?

 Calls that cross the public phone network are bandlimited to 8 kHz narrowband, roughly 300 Hz to 3.4 kHz.
 High-frequency phonetic cues for fricatives like /s/, /f/, and /th/ live above 3.4 kHz and are absent from the audio entirely.
-Voicegain’s 2025 benchmark on 8 kHz call-center audio showed best-in-class speech-to-text models topping out at 86–88% accuracy, with Amazon AWS at 87.67%.
+Voicegain’s 2025 benchmark on 8 kHz call-center audio showed best-in-class speech-to-text models topping out at 86–88% accuracy.
 That ceiling is set by the channel, not the model, so swapping STT models moves the number a point or two but does not break the ceiling.
 A call that stays inside WebRTC end-to-end avoids the narrowband hop and is not subject to this limit.

 What is the transcoding penalty and when does a voice agent pay it?